macairececile/picto_grammar/README.md

 ⭐ Do not hesitate to test it and report any bugs, feedback, or results.

+## ⭐ NEW ⭐

+A new version of the grammar was developed, along with a lexicon, with new lemmas added to the ARASAAC lexicon.
+To run the new version, use the `grammar_v2.py` script with the `data/lexicon-v3.csv` as the lexicon.
+The updated dataset (propicto-orfeo) is available on HuggingFace: https://huggingface.co/Propicto

 ## 🔍 Overview

 Our **PictoGrammar** model aims to provide an [Arasaac](https://arasaac.org/) pictogram translation of a speech transcription (or text).